ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 : None

 Optional parameters:
+: version: its value is a string representing the OpenAPI Specification version.
-: version; unrecognized parameters should be ignored
+  ;  unrecognized parameters should be ignored

 Encoding considerations:
 : Same as "application/json"